 Comment from the self-builders:

 “All the team at Scandia have tried hard to make this build go smoothly and have succeeded.
 From the design process, tweaking the planning permission, erection of the timber frame and help after they had finished their part.
-I would like to thank Nina at Scandia HQ for just being great.
-John at Scandia Manufacturing for all his help whilst the frame went up.
-And finally Gavin at HQ, who has always answered his phone promptly when we needed assistance, from emergencies for last minute bricklayers, to technical guidance and general problem solving when the hurdles inevitably appear during a build.
+I would like to thank Nina for just being great and Gavin who has always answered his phone promptly when we needed assistance, from emergencies for last minute bricklayers, to technical guidance and general problem solving when the hurdles inevitably appear during a build.
 Thank you Scandia-Hus.
 This was our first build and we are planning the second, Scandia will be getting another call from us soon.” – Dan and Kelly-Jane Edwards

 For sales information, please click here.